HyperTesto/hypertesto.me/content/page/about/index.en.md

 I am a computer scientist born and raised in Italy, nestled in the Dolomites: the famous UNESCO World Heritage mountains.

-At work I am a bit of a developer and a bit of a sysadmin, and I turn coffee into solutions and other byproducts[^1].
+At work, I am a bit of a developer and a bit of a sysadmin, and I turn coffee into solutions and other byproducts[^1].

 In my spare time, I do pretty much the same things I do at work, plus I like to exercise free-body, run, read, listen to music, and be a cat doorman.